How to Clear Up Cloudy Hot Tub Water

 If calcium content exceeds 200 ppm, use a chemical balance to reduce the pH, calcium, and alkaline content of any bath or spa.
 The filtration system can help keep your bath water fresh.

 If your testing results for total alkalinity are above 150 ppm, excess carbonate is absorbed from the solution.
 This is making the solution cloudy in the long run.
-High concentrations can cause you trouble controlling and maintaining the pH level.

 Watch our video about Calcium buildup in your hot tub here.